 After the grueling third and final bout against Joe Frazier on October 1st, 1975, coined the “Thrilla in Manilla,” and a fight Ali himself called “the closest thing to death,” Ali planned to face Inoki eight months later in this mixed style match.

 Before this, he also had three boxing bouts against Jean-Pierre Coopman, Jimmy Young, and Richard Dunn.
 Although these opponents weren’t top caliber, and some boxing aficionados would even label them as “glorified sparring partners,” Ali was pushing his body to the limit a few months before facing Inoki in a match the specialized fighter wasn’t familiar with.

 Antonio Inoki: A Man on a Mission

-Antonio Inoki, who was a student of Rikidozan, had a mission where he wanted to prove that pro wrestlers could fight the best in the world and against any other fighting style.
+Antonio Inoki, a student of Rikidozan, had a mission where he wanted to prove that pro wrestlers could fight the best in the world and against any other fighting style.

-Inoki made a name for himself in Japan, facing opponents of various disciplines in worked shoot-style matches, in his quest to elevate wrestling’s portrayal as a legitimate combat sport.
+In Japan, Inoki made a name for himself, facing opponents of various disciplines in worked shoot-style matches to elevate wrestling’s portrayal as a legitimate combat sport.

-From 1975 to 1989, Inoki "fought" in twenty mixed martial arts contests, with most being "worked" and a few others legitimate.
+From 1975 to 1989, Inoki “fought” in twenty mixed martial arts contests, most being “worked” and a few others legitimate.

 The Wigan-trained Karl Gotch, who would be in Inoki’s corner as an advisor in the bout versus Ali, became the backbone and head trainer of New Japan Pro Wrestling.
 Until then, Antonio Inoki, one of the most famous athletes in Japan, remained largely anonymous outside of his country.
 But in a match against Muhammad Ali, he was assured global exposure.

 Inoki prepared for Ali as one did for a real fight and was ready to slay the “Louisville Lip,” who questioned his skills and legitimacy.